haiquangtran/Exam-Notes/SQL-SERVER-2012-2014.md

     - XQuery supports its own data types and functions
     - You use XPath expressions to navigate through an XML instance.
     - The real power of XQuery is in the FLWOR expressions

 - **Using the XML Data Type**
   - XML is the standard format for exchanging data among different applications and platforms.
 Databases simply have to deal with it.
   - **When to use the XML Data type (RELOOK AT THIS)**
     - DB schema is sometimes volatile (dynamic/changes often).
     - Data definition language (DDL) triggers and extended events returning different event information; each event returns data with a different schema.
 A conscious design decision was that DDL triggers return event information in XML format via the eventdata() function
     - XML showplan - can generate execution plan information in XML format by using the SET SHOWPLAN_XML and SET STATISTICS XML statements - It's easy to request and parse now.
     - Another case is when data is sparse - you can represent it in XML.
 (Your data might have alot of nulls etc, in relational you might need to create unnecessary tables for these etc)
     - Could have reasons to use an XML model, since it supports hierarchical and sorted data.
       - RELOOK AT THE REST
+      - The easiest way to create XML Schemas is to create relational tables first, then use the XMLSCHEMA option for the FOR XML clause.
+  - **XML Indexes**
+    - XML data type is actually a large object type.
+There can be up to 2 GB of data in every single column value.
+Scanning through the XML data sequentially is not a very efficient way of retrieving info.
+    - Creating an index on a filtered column does a index seek operation rather than table scan.
+    - Can also index XML columns with specialized XML indexes.
+    - Primary XML index: the first index you create on an XML column.
+This index contains a shredded persisted representation of the XML values.
+For each value in the column, the index creates several rows of data.
+After creating the primary index, you can create up to three other types of secondary xml indexes.
+      - Can be created only on tables with a clustered primary key.
+    - Secondary XML indexes:
+      - **PATH**
+        - Useful if queries specify path expressions.
+It speeds up the exist() method better than the primary xml index.
+Also speeds up queries that use value() for a fully specified path.
+      - **VALUE**
+        - Useful if queries are value-based and the path is not fully specified or it includes a wildcard.
+      - **Property**
+        - Useful for queries that retrieve one or more values from individual XML isntances by using the value() method.